-- 1 c. soft butter (or ghee, tallow, lard, or refined coconut oil – refined because I didn’t think coconut flavor in these would be good)
+- 1 c. soft butter (or refined coconut oil – refined because I didn’t think coconut flavor in these would be good)

 Knead or mix very well.
 At this point if you don’t have time to roll them out, you can cover and let it sit in a greased bowl in the fridge until you do have time.
 Mine sat for a couple more days before I got to it and the dough was still fine.
 I just had to grab a ball into my hands to warm it and play with it a bit before it was ready to roll.

 Rolling tip: Use a heavy rolling pin and a floured counter top.
 This makes it MUCH easier to roll them out thin (the one pictured here didn’t work well), and getting them thin enough is key to making them “real” looking and tasting for your picky kids.

 Fry on an UNgreased pan on medium-high heat for about 30 seconds on each side until the bubbles start to brown.
 (I use my favorite electric stainless steel frying pan.)